SteeIRain/SCLocaleMergeTool/readme.md

 > Minor differences from other packs are as follows.
 I manually merge all incoming text to spot check (rapidly) egregious/awkward errors by CIG or others.
 I usually correct a few each update.
 > - Component format ex.
 M2A S - FR76
 > - Drugs are marked uniquely
-> - Multi-Tool attachments are named more intuitively but immersion friendly
+> - Multi-Tool attachments are named more intuitively but immersion friendly.
+For ex. instead of "Cutter, Mining, Healing, and Salvage" it's "OxyTorch, LifeGuard, OreBit, and Cambio".
 > - Politically correct changes will be rejected/reverted arbitrarily when caught
 >
 > I'm also maintaining a small directory of 'non-sensitive' files that have been unp4ked from the game.
 Of significant note are the graphics settings values.
 To my knowledge no one else does this and CIG has never been forthcoming.
-How hard is to add tool-tips CIG?
+How hard is to add tool-tips, CIG?
 You can actually see the real engine values and the difference between options ex. low/medium/high etc. I'll continue to add to this as I see fit.
 My intention is to only highlight things of use to the community to allow informed decisions where knowledge gaps exist and not post sensitive game content.
 ##